-Once the message is received by the mail client, there is no definitive
+Once the message is received by the mail client, you are able to

-message headers using a mail client, the header will show a basic history of each server
+view message headers to get a basic history of each server the message has

-What happens when sending a mail message from web mail and how to track where the message is going?: Article ME020196
+What happens when sending a mail message from web mail and how to track where the message is going?: http://www.mailenable.com/kb/content/article.asp?ID=ME020196

 |Product:||MailEnable (All Versions)|